cmclean5/rEnrich/README.md

 ##      Package Description

-This package was built to help reproduce the down-stream analysis results found in several proteomics papers [1-7], and as a wrapper for underlying C/C++ code.
+This package was built to wrap underlying C/C++ code used in the down-stream analysis results found in several proteomics papers [1-7].
 The package contains a number of statistical tests to test the enrichment of a network, or clustered network, given a set of node annotated data.

 ### Network Enrichment given two annotation sets